Hotel & Travel Information Residencies Academic Calendar JDi Faculty Sample Schedule

 - Submit Final Degree-Bearing Transcript by July 1st.

-- Submit the Residency Registration Form (please submit by Sunday, July 13, 2025).
+- Submit the Residency Registration Form – available in late spring.

-- Attend your first Residency Class (Legal Foundations) in Syracuse, NY from August 11-15, 2025.
+- Attend your first Residency Class (Legal Foundations) in Syracuse, NY, Monday, August 10 2026 – Friday, August 14, 2026.
 See our Schedule and Hotel Information.

 - Apply for Financial Aid